canonical/prometheus-configurer-k8s-operator/README.md

 The Prometheus Configurer Charmed Operator provides an HTTP-based API for managing [Prometheus](https://prometheus.io) alerting rules.

-[Juju](https://juju.is/) charm in this repository has been designed to supplement [prometheus-k8s] charm.
+This charm has been designed to supplement the [prometheus-k8s] charm.
 It leverages the `prometheus_remote_write` interface, provided by the [prometheus-k8s], to send over the alerting rules to the Prometheus Server inside the [Juju](https://juju.is/) relation data bag.